On multifold packings of radius-1 balls in Hamming graphs: Introduction

 In Section~\ref{s:q} we propose asymptotic bounds for $2$-fold $1$-packing in $H(n,q)$ as $q$ grows.
 In Section~\ref{s:mds} we show that if $q \ge 2n$ then the maximum $n$-fold packings has size $q^{n-1}$; an example of such packing is a distance-$2$ MDS code.
-In Section~\ref{s:uni}, we consider properties so-called $1$-perfect unitrades, which are actually a special case of two-fold $1$-packings; the study of these objects is motivated by the connection with the class of $1$-error-correcting perfect codes and by the fact that the classification of $1$-perfect unitrades of small parameters results in finding optimal binary two-fold $1$-packing.
-In Section~\ref{s:9}, we describe the found two-fold $1$-packings of size $96$ in $H(9,2)$ and their connection with completely regular codes.
-In Section~\ref{s:bounds}, based on linear programming, we derive upper bounds for the size of a $\lambda$-fold $1$-packing in $H(n,2)$.
+In Section~\ref{s:bounds}, based on linear programming, we derive upper bounds on the size of a $\lambda$-fold $1$-packing in $H(n,2)$; as a corollary, we also establish corresponding lower bounds on the size of a $\mu$-fold $1$-covering.
+In Section~\ref{s:9}, we describe the optimal binary $2$-fold $1$-packings of length up to $9$ and their connection with completely regular codes and discuss multifold packings attaining the sphere-packing bound.
+In Section~\ref{s:uni}, we consider properties of $1$-perfect unitrades; we estimate the minimum cardinality and the inner radius of a $1$-perfect unitrade, show that all $1$-perfect unitrades up to the length $7$ are covered by systematic constructions, and classify the $1$-perfect unitrades of length $9$ (to be exact, their length-$10$ extensions), which results in finding an optimal $2$-fold $1$-packing of length $9$ and size $96$.

-Some of the results of the paper (Sections~\ref{s:uni}--\ref{s:bounds}) concern only binary $\lambda$-fold $1$-packing.
-In the binary case, Sections~\ref{s:uni}--\ref{s:bounds} are focused on, it is often convenient to study the even-weight extensions of the $\lambda$-fold $1$-packings instead of the original objects.
+In the binary case, Sections~\ref{s:bounds}--\ref{s:uni} are focused on, it is often convenient to study the even-weight extensions of the $\lambda$-fold $1$-packings instead of the original objects.
 By this reason, in the end of the introduction we mention a fundamental one-to-one correspondence, which generalizes the well-known correspondence between binary $r$-error-correcting codes and their extended versions.
 A set of words is called \emph{even-weight} if each of its elements has even weight.
-Given a set $C$ of binary words, its \emph{extension} $\overline C$ is obtained from $C$ by appending the parity-check bit to all words:
+Given a multiset $C$ of binary words, its \emph{extension} $\overline C$ is obtained from $C$ by appending the parity-check bit to all words:

+The inverse operation, projection, or \emph{puncturing}, is removing the last symbol from all words of $C$.
+Another important operation, \emph{shortening}, consists of removing from $C$ the words whose last symbol is different from $0$ and then removing the last symbol $0$ from all remaining words.

-\begin{proposition} A set $C$ of binary words is a $\lambda$-fold $r$-packing of length $n$ if and only if its extension $\overline C$ is an even-weight $\lambda$-fold $r$-packing of length $n+1$. \end{proposition}
+\begin{proposition} A multiset $C$ of binary words is a $\lambda$-fold $r$-packing of length $n$ if and only if its extension $\overline C$ is an even-weight $\lambda$-fold $r$-packing of length $n+1$. \end{proposition}

 \begin{IEEEproof} It is easy to check that if every radius-$r$ ball in $H(n,2)$ contains at most $\lambda$ words from $C$, then every radius-$r$ ball in $H(n+1,2)$ contains at most $\lambda$ words from $\overline C$, and if some radius-$r$ ball in $H(n,2)$ contains more than $\lambda$ words from $C$, then some radius-$r$ ball in $H(n+1,2)$ contains more than $\lambda$ words from $\overline C$. \end{IEEEproof}